QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ## Layout

-Please take note of ``BorderPane`` component.
-That's a component divided in north, south, east, west and center.
-You can use it to put one component at the top, one in the middle and one at the bottom.
+Use the ``BorderPane`` component!
+That's a component divided into north, south, east, west, and center.
+You can use it to put one component at the top, one in the middle and, one at the bottom.
 Then you have some components like a vbox (one component per line), hbox (one per column), toolbar, menubar, ...
 You can even use a ``BorderPane`` inside a ``BorderPane``.

 ## Icons

 Simply drag and drop the icons from your icons folder to the application.
-Buttons can have a text + icon (+ tooltip = a component with text shown when mouse stay on this button a.k.a. hover) but by default we only want to see the icon so go to ``properties`` and set `Content display` to `GRAPHIC_ONLY`.
+Buttons can have a text + icon (+ tooltip = a component with text shown when mouse stay on this button a.k.a. hover) but by default, we only want to see the icon so go to ``properties`` and set `Content display` to `GRAPHIC_ONLY`.

 ## Spacing

 You need to set the label (for the server name) at the right.
-The teacher is recommending to create an empty HBox then go to the fxml and add the attribute ``HBox.hgrow="ALWAYS"``.
+The teacher is recommending creating an empty
+HBox then goes to the fxml and adds the attribute ``HBox.hgrow="ALWAYS"``.

 ```xml
 <HBox HBox.hgrow="ALWAYS" />